-TWRP: hold down silver side button + ESC until 1-2 seconds after screen turns on (this may be different for some international variants of the Gemini)
+Linux: hold down silver side button + ESC until 1-2 seconds after screen turns on

 If you want to flash LineageOS, transfer the “lineage-14.1-[build date]-UNOFFICIAL-geminipda.zip”-file onto your Gemini PDA and boot into TWRP, as specified above.
 Once there, click ‘Install’, select the mentioned .zip-file and swipe to install.
 Reboot after it finishes.